microsoft/qlib/docs/start/integration.rst

     - The parameters include the test features
     - Return the `prediction score`
     - Please refer to `qlib.contrib.model.base.Model <../reference/api.html#module-qlib.contrib.model.base>`_ for the parameter types of the fit method
-    - Code Example:In the following example, user need to user dnn to predict the label(such as 'preds') of test data 'x_test' and return it.
+    - Code Example:In the following example, user need to user dnn to predict the label(such as `preds`) of test data `x_test` and return it.
     .. code-block:: Python

         def predict(self, x_test:pd.DataFrame, **kwargs)-> numpy.ndarray: